 The two "big" airports, with flights from destinations around the globe, are Munich and Frankfurt.

 Frankfurt Airport has the advantage of being closer to the traditional "start" of the Road (most people do it north-to-south) in Würzburg.
 Munich Airport, on the other hand, is convenient for both Würzburg and Füssen (the "end" of the Road).
-If you are planning to spend any time in Munich at the beginning or end of a stay, take a look at the Destination-Munich website for ideas about the city.

 The next set of airports are the second rank of German city airport destinations, not as big as the international hubs but with a good mix of internal and international flights.
 Stuttgart is an option at this level, with a very good choice of European carriers and internal flight providers.
 Nuremberg (Nürnberg in German) is a slightly smaller version.

 Two airports that have become popular arrival and departure points because they feature low-cost airlines are Memmingen and Friedrichshafen, especially for those who are arriving from the UK.

 Finally, an option outside Germany - especially for those who are just looking for an airport to depart from the southern end of the Road - is Innsbruck Airport just over the border in Austria.

 Some people used organised trips along the route, but part of the charm is stopping when and where you want to.
 Here is a brief run-down of the different ways people can use to travel the Romantic Road, with links to more in-depth articles about certain methods:

 It is possible to do sections of the Romantic Road using the train.
 However, there is no one line that allows a straight north-south trip and there are some major deviations that will need to be made in the central section as well as some towns which do not have a current rail service.